-- Keep the friction off of your acne-prone areas.
-Tight helmets, chin straps, nervous rubbing on the same area.
-By having constant friction on certain spots you are aggravating the clogged pores deep in the skin and are causing them to rupture.
+- Constant Friction: Activities like nervous rubbing can exacerbate acne.
+As having constant friction on certain spots, you are aggravating the clogged pores deep in the skin and are causing them to rupture.

 - Never squeeze a pimple that does not have a white center!